-Our board of directors has approved the following compensation program for our non-employee directors, to take effect upon the completion of the offering.
-Each non-employee director will be eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards as described below.
+Each non-employee director is eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards as described below.
 Our board of directors may revise outside director compensation as it deems necessary or appropriate.